kartikay-bagla/kartikay-bagla/README.md

 I'm interested in ML/AI, tinkering with hardware, building stuff to automate tasks and anything else that is fun, interesting and/or related to tech!

+Maybe take a look at some of my repositories?

 #
 ![Kartikay's GitHub stats](https://github-readme-stats.vercel.app/api?username=kartikay-bagla&count_private=true&show_icons=true&theme=radical)
 #

-Maybe take a look at some of my repositories?
+### Recent Activity
 <!--START_SECTION:activity-->
 <!--END_SECTION:activity-->